Costs

 Input Fields

-Sometimes, it is desirable to model costs as a function of values in multiple columns.
-For example, you might want one column called Unit Price with the price per unit and one called Quantity, where you can enter a number of units.
+Sometimes it is desirable to model costs as a function of values in multiple columns.
+You might for example want one column called Unit Price with the price per unit and one called Quantity where you can enter a number of units.
 This can be achieved in Safran Risk by using Input Fields.

-IIn the Input Fields dialog, you can add any number of Input Fields.
+In the Input Fields dialog you can add any number of Input Fields.
 The fields will be displayed as columns in the cost tab.
-You will automatically get an extra column called Total when you have more than one field.
-This column will display the results of the other fields.
-The Total value is, by default, calculated as the product of the fields, but this can be changed in the formula file at the bottom of the Input Fields dialog.
+When you have more than one field you will automatically get an extra column called Total.
+This column will display the result of the other fields.
+The Total value is by default calculated as the product of the fields but this can be changed in the formula file at the bottom of the Input Fields dialog.

-The Total value will be used when the cost element is affected by a Schedule Connection or Risks.
+It is the Total value that will be used when the cost element is affected by a Schedule Connection or Risks.

 Formulas and Variables